maknop/disc-go/README.md

-# -disc-go
+# disc-go

-A Discord library written in Golang.
+A Opensource Discord library written in Golang.